Old Home Chicken Pot Pie with a Modern Twist

 Pie Crust

-3 cups flour
+3 c flour

-1 teaspoon salt
+1 tsp salt

-9 tablespoons of cold water
+9 Tbsp of cold water

-In a mixing bowl put flour, salt and shortening.
+In a mixing bowl, put flour, salt, and shortening.
 Cut the shortening in with a pastry blender.
-Do not mix with a spoon it will make the crust tough.
+Do not mix with a spoon; it will make the crust tough.
 Pour the cold water over the mixture and cut into the flour mixture until mixed in.
-The crust mixture will be crumbly this is good.
+The crust mixture will be crumbly.
+This is good.

-Keep point try not to touch the dough any more than necessary.
-The oils from your hands will make the crust tough also.
+Keep point, try not to touch the dough any more than necessary.
+The oils from your hands will make the crust tough, also.

 Fill with your pot pie mixture and repeat the pie crust rolling out for the top.
 I use a large snowflake cookie cutter the size of the top of my pan to make my pie tops.
 Brush with melted butter.
 Sprinkle with shredded Parmesan and chopped fresh rosemary.

 Bake at 350 degrees for about 60-90 mins or until golden brown.
-Place a cookie sheet under your pot pie to protect your oven from over flow.
+Place a cookie sheet under your pot pie to protect your oven from overflow.
 Pie will thicken as it cools.
-(Note the potatoes will thicken the sauce so be careful not to make your rue to too thick.)
+(Note the potatoes will thicken the sauce, so be careful not to make your rue to too thick.)

-Note: Your can cover pies you don't plan to eat at the meal and freeze before cooking.
+Note: You can cover pies you don't plan to eat at the meal and freeze them before cooking.
 This allows you to have fresh pot pie at a later date without the mess.
-You will need to cook 30-45 minutes longer if frozen.I love that!!
+You will need to cook 30-45 minutes longer if frozen.
+I love that!!

 Comments